User Manual

 volume:[adjustment]dB

-Add ‘volume:[adjustment]dB’ to boost or attenuate volume for a particular track.
+Add volume:[adjustment]dB to boost or attenuate volume for a particular track.
 Specifying a negative number attenuates volume, a positive number boosts volume.
 The number must end in ‘dB’ (case insensitive).
-For example, ‘volume:-5.5dB’ will lower the volume by 5.5dB for this track.
-Be very careful using this feature to boost the volume, as system damage may occur.
+For example, volume:-5.5dB will lower the volume by 5.5dB for this track.
+Be very careful using this feature to increase the volume, as system damage may occur.
+Adjustments specified here will over-ride any Sound Check settings.

 fixedindexing